Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

-For Scenario~A, the simple case where only the nucleon masses are modified by finite $\theta$, Fig.~\ref{fig:rmf epb no d} shows the energy per baryon, including axion energy and the reduction of the mass of the nucleons, of SNM, PNM, and beta equilibrated matter in this model.
+As noted earlier, Scenario~A is the simple case where interactions are unmodified and only the nucleon masses are modified by finite $\theta$.
+For this case, Fig.~\ref{fig:rmf epb no d} shows the energy per baryon, including axion energy and the reduction of the mass of the nucleons, of SNM, PNM, and beta equilibrated matter in this model.
 At fixed baryon density, the energy per baryon is minimized, leading to axion condensation due to the reduced nucleon mass.
 For small $\varepsilon$, the energy cost of having non-zero $\theta$ is small and axion condensation is favored at lower densities.
 Since the axions themselves contribute to the energy density, the energy per baryon of axion condensed matter will always diverge in the limit of zero density and a phase without axions will be favored.
 This has the effect of producing a minimum in the energy per baryon of axion condensed matter when $\varepsilon$ is sufficiently small and allows a stable zero pressure phase of nuclear matter at lower energy than normal nuclei.
-We will return to discuss these objects in Sec.~\ref{sec:piballs}.
+We will return to discuss objects made out of such matter in Sec.~\ref{sec:piballs}.

 The density where the energy per baryon of uniform nuclear matter has a minimum should be differentiated from a state with zero pressure \textit{not} including the axion contribution to the energy per baryon that will be found in the crust.
 In the crust, the length scale over which the axion field profile changes is much longer than the length scale of the lattice of nuclei.
 When there are no dripped neutrons, these nuclei must be in a state with zero pressure after including the surface energy of nuclear matter since the lepton and axion fields take on the same value inside and outside the nuclei.
 If axion condensation causes the nuclear force to become more attractive, nuclear matter can be at zero pressure at a larger isospin asymmetry, resulting in more neutron-rich nuclei.